-If your dishes come out of the dishwasher dirty, you might be tempted to rinse them before loading.
+If your dishes always come out of the dishwasher a little less than clean, you might be tempted to rinse them before loading.
 But that’s old school and completely unnecessary with modern dishwashers.
 If your dishes are dirty, the problem could be that you're overloading the dishwasher or loading it incorrectly.

 The key is to allow room for water to flow around the dishes and to not block the streams of water coming from the dishwasher’s spray arms.
 In this video, we show you how to load dishes so they get clean and aren’t damaged.
 And we’ll tell you what dishes you should never wash in a dishwasher and why.